 In accordance with Article 12 of the Bylaw, the Public Call for the Participation of Direct Beneficiaries (Business Entities) in the Implementation of Energy Rehabilitation Measures for Family Houses and Apartments in the Territory of the City/Municipality of (hereinafter referred to as the "Public Call") is hereby issued.
-The energy rehabilitation measures shall be implemented through cooperation with business entities engaged in production, services and works on energy rehabilitation of residential facilities, while the end beneficiaries of the grants shall be households in the territory of the City/municipality of .
-Households eligible for grant allocation pursuant to the Public Call for the Co-financing of Energy Rehabilitation Measures for Family Houses and Apartments in the Territory of the City/Municipality of for the year may purchase goods or services exclusively from the business entities selected through this Public Call.
+The energy rehabilitation measures shall be implemented through cooperation with business entities engaged in production, services and works on energy rehabilitation of residential facilities, while the end beneficiaries of the grants shall be households in the territory of the city/Municipality of .
+Households-in the Territory of the City/Municipality of for the year may purchase goods or services exclusively from the business entities selected through this Public Call.